Santi-Vina: Plot

 The story revolves around a poor blind child named Santi, and his friend Vina, who protects him from neighborhood bullies, led by Krai.
 Santi's father send him away to reside with a Buddhist monastery, but Vina remains with him.
 Later on in adulthood, the two become a couple.
 They must fend off the forceful advances of Krai, who wishes to wed Vina, and has won the endorsement of her parents.

 Production

 Santi-Vina was produced by Thai filmmaker Ratana Pestonji and American Robert North through the Thai-American venture Far East Film (under the trademark Hanuman Film).
 The cooperation was part of American sponsorship of Thai cinema during the Cold War, and the company was considered by some sources to be a front for CIA activities in the country (North, who had been a writer with Twentieth Century Fox, reportedly had CIA affiliations).
-It was the first Thai film to be shot in the 35-mm format, and was expected to be the first of many such cooperative projects, though North's death in 1954, coupled with the high costs involved, led the new format to fall out of favor, and subsequent productions returned to the cheaper 16-mm format, forming the 1960s' golden age of Thai cinema.
+It was the first Thai film to be shot in color in the 35-mm format, and was expected to be the first of many such cooperative projects, though North's death in 1954, coupled with the high costs involved, led the new format to fall out of favor, and subsequent productions returned to the cheaper 16-mm format, forming the 1960s' golden age of Thai cinema.